mlcommons/algorithmic-efficiency/README.md

 - 🎯 **Fixed Target, Model & Hardware:** Submitted training algorithms must train the models to a [**pre-defined validation performance target**](/docs/DOCUMENTATION.md#workloads) as fast as possible.
 All submissions use the same model architecture and are run on the same [**standardized hardware**](/docs/DOCUMENTATION.md#benchmarking-hardware) (8x NVIDIA V100 GPUs).
 This isolates the training algorithm's performance and allows a fair apples-to-apples comparison.
 - ⏱️ **Time-To-Result:** Submissions are evaluated based on their "time-to-result", i.e., the total wall-clock time it takes to reach the workload target.
 This rewards algorithms that provide practical speed-ups for practitioners.
 - 🧠 **Diverse Workloads:** The benchmark includes [**8 diverse deep learning workloads**](/docs/DOCUMENTATION.md#workloads) across domains like image classification, speech recognition, and machine translation.
 A submission's score is computed by aggregating its performance, using [**performance profiles**](/docs/DOCUMENTATION.md#benchmark-score-using-performance-profiles), across all workloads to ensure general-purpose algorithms.
 - 📦 **Fully-Specified Algorithms:** Submissions must be complete procedures and thus hyperparameter tuning is treated as part of the algorithm.
-Submisisons can either provide a search space for automated tuning ([**External tuning ruleset**](/docs/DOCUMENTATION.md#external-tuning-ruleset)) or be hyperparameter-free ([**Self-tuning ruleset**](/docs/DOCUMENTATION.md#self-tuning-ruleset)) with any tuning done automatically and "on the clock".
+Submissions can either provide a search space for automated tuning ([**External tuning ruleset**](/docs/DOCUMENTATION.md#external-tuning-ruleset)) or be hyperparameter-free ([**Self-tuning ruleset**](/docs/DOCUMENTATION.md#self-tuning-ruleset)) with any tuning done automatically and "on the clock".
 This measures an algorithm's _total_ practical cost and provides practitioners with a complete method, eliminating the guesswork of how to apply it.

 > [!IMPORTANT]
 >
 > **We have moved to a rolling leaderboard!**
 > We invite you to submit your algorithm for evaluation, see our [**How to Submit**](#how-to-submit) section and the [**submission repository**](https://github.com/mlcommons/submissions_algorithms).
-The working group will review your submission and, if selected, run it on our hardware and add your results to the official [**AlgoPerf Leaderboard**](https://github.com/mlcommons/submissions_algorithms). **Note, we are currently focusing our efforts on the self-tuning leaderboard to strengthen its competitiveness.**
+The working group will review your submission and, if selected, run it on our hardware and add your results to the official [**AlgoPerf Leaderboard**](https://github.com/mlcommons/submissions_algorithms). **Note: we are currently focusing our efforts on the self-tuning leaderboard to strengthen its competitiveness.**

 ---